-The Authority is a party to two forward delivery agreements (the Forward Delivery Agreements).
-The Forward Delivery Agreements require the counterparties to deposit securities in certain of the Authority's debt service and debt service reserve trust accounts and provide the Authority with a guaranteed rate of return.
+The Authority is a party to a forward delivery agreement (the Forward Delivery Agreement).
+The Forward Delivery Agreement require the counterparty to deposit securities in certain of the Authority's debt service and debt service reserve trust accounts and provide the Authority with a guaranteed rate of return.
 The securities that are deposited into these accounts are timed to mature prior to scheduled debt service payment dates on the associated revenue bonds.
-The Series 2010 Bond Account agreement was terminated during 2017 when the debt was paid in full.

-Eligible securities under the Forward Delivery Agreements are generally limited to: (a) obligations of the United States of America or any of its agencies or instrumentalities backed by the full faith and credit of the United States of America; (b) U.S. government-sponsored enterprises; and (c) commercial paper and prime commercial paper, in each case, with an original maturity of not more than 365 days (and in some cases, 270 days) rated in the highest categories by Moody's and Standard and Poor's and issued by any corporation, finance company or banking institution organized and existing under the laws of the United States of America or any state thereof.
+Eligible securities under the Forward Delivery Agreement are generally limited to: (a) obligations of the United States of America or any of its agencies or instrumentalities backed by the full faith and credit of the United States of America; (b) U.S. government-sponsored enterprises; and (c) commercial paper and prime commercial paper, in each case, with an original maturity of not more than 365 days (and in some cases, 270 days) rated in the highest categories by Moody's and Standard and Poor's and issued by any corporation, finance company or banking institution organized and existing under the laws of the United States of America or any state thereof.

-Objective of the Forward Delivery Agreements
+Objective of the Forward Delivery Agreement

-The Forward Delivery Agreements allow the Authority to earn a guaranteed fixed rate of return over the life of the investments.
+The Forward Delivery Agreement allow the Authority to earn a guaranteed fixed rate of return over the life of the investments.
 These agreements are utilized by the Authority to earn a rate of return in excess of a rate that would otherwise be feasible by investing in securities with a shorter term.